erivera3/osticket-prereqs/README.md

 </ul>

 <p>
-  This showed how file permissions can directly affect installation success.
+  This demonstrated how file permissions can directly affect application deployment.
 </p>

 <hr>